schucda/Learning_Leadership/IT_Operating_Model/CEB_New_IT_Operating_Model.md

   * IT and Business must work closer together.
 Business doesn't want to have to develop requirements and pass them to IT to respond/execute on.
 They want a colaborative experience with their IT partners to get strategic advice on digital opportunites and risks.
   * IT Organizations need to be fleixble and adaptive to the business engagement, five activites that IT needs to be prepared to do **Evangelizing and educating, consulting, brokering, coaching and delivering - based on business partners' digital ambition and ability.** All teams need to have some form of business engagement, however one team cant execute on all 5 activites.
 This will be spread across different teams and can be a challenge due to talkent gaps.
     * **Evangelizing** - Keep abreast of emerging digital trends, and educate business partners on opportunities to create value from technology.
+    * **Consulting** - Offer advice and frameworks to enable succesfful business leadership of technology investments.
+    * **Brokering** - Provide the internal and external connections needed for business leadership of technology investments.
+    * **Coaching** - Develop employee skills to help them make full use of the enterprise's technology and information.
+    * **Delivering** - Own the process of delivering technology functionality, or provide integration capabilities for besiness-led technology investments.
   * The article mentions that 21% of business partners feel IT Provides effective advice.
     - [ ] Can we measure this?
   * Understand your business partners technical aptitude to determine the engagement activites needed from IT.
   * Have the ability to build on-demand teams that can provide the right mix of knowledge and engagement based on business stakeholder requirements.
   * Build technical depth and engagement skills in parallel.
 A more flexible, team-oriented model for business engagement can’t work unless traditional engagement roles (e.g., business analysts) develop stronger technical knowledge and delivery teams build relationship management and influencing skills.

+* **Agile, DevOps, Continuous Delivery**
+  * Didn't capture notes from this section as there wasn't anything that jumped out as new. *Did add the action items below though*

+* **Customer-Centric Design**